 One credit card will do the trick.

-The Platinum Card from American Express comes with one of richest sets of travel perks of any premier travel rewards card.
-Along with top-dollar travel credits and a $100 credit for Global Entry, the Platinum Card opens up thousands of airport lounges worldwide for you.
+The Platinum Card® from American Express comes with one of richest sets of travel perks of any premier travel rewards card.
+Along with top-dollar travel credits and up to a $100 credit for Global Entry, the Platinum Card opens up thousands of airport lounges worldwide for you.
 You get into Escape Lounges for free, with two guests as well.

 The card also comes with a membership to Priority Pass, which has a global network of 1,000 lounges.
 Again, two free guests can accompany you into the lounges.